sourcebroker/singleview/README.rst

   https://www.example.com/list/

 TYPO3 / realurl default is that when you put single view on different page then there is no easy way to remove it from realurl links.
-You will get something like below.
-Single view on separate page named "detail":
+You will get something like below (single view is on separate page named "detail"):

 ::

   https://www.example.com/list/detail/title-of-single-item/

-If you use ``ext:singleview`` then single view can be on different page than list view but the realurl links will still look nice like below - so no ``/detail/`` part.
+If you would use ``ext:singleview`` then you could put single view on different page than list view but the realurl links will still look nice like below - so no ``/detail/`` part.

 ::